tsgates/arch-wiki-markdown/wiki/Arch_filesystem_hierarchy.md

 file system to be mounted at a later stage in the start-up process.
 It replaces /var/run/, which becomes a symlink of /run.

-> /sbin: System binaries
+> /sbin: System binaries (deprecated)

 Traditionally UNIX discriminates between 'normal' executables and those used for system maintenance and/or administrative tasks.
 The latter were supposed to reside either here or - the less important ones - in /usr/sbin.
 Programs executed after /usr is known to be mounted (when there are no problems) are generally placed into /usr/sbin.
-This directory contains binaries that are essential to the working of the system.
-These include system administration as well as maintenance and hardware configuration programs.
-GRUB (the command), fdisk, init, route, ifconfig, etc., all reside here.
 In practice, programs in /sbin require /usr to be mounted as all the necessary libraries are in /usr/lib.
-In the future the Arch devs intend to merge /sbin into /usr/bin.
+As of June 2013, /sbin and /usr/sbin were merged into /usr/bin.
+The filesystem package provides symlinks from /sbin and /usr/sbin to /usr/bin, and all packages should be updated to explicitly install to /usr/bin.

 > /srv: Service data